 Now, you might say, “I don’t care about my place or time,” or “I’m just trying to finish my first race,” as reasons for why you think you don’t need a running coach.
 And these reasons might be valid, but let’s consider the reasons why you need a running coach to help you make the best decision for yourself.

 1. They can help with setting goals and choosing races.

 Many runners have a hard time setting realistic goals and expectations when it comes to running.
 Even as beginner runners, we want to achieve great things, and that is okay.
 They can take an objective look at your goals, ability, fitness, and life schedule and help you make the correct choices.

 The second challenge runners face in this area is choosing and properly scheduling races.
 Of course, we want to run with our friends and family, go on big adventures, and see unique places.
 But, at the same time, we want to achieve specific goals.
 Unfortunately, those two desires don’t always align.
 A running coach can help determine which races match your strengths, create a racing schedule aligned with your running goals, and be the voice that tells you that’s too much, if necessary.

 2. Your running coach will create an individualized training plan for you.

 Yes, there are a million ways to find a training plan to follow these days.
-I have a whole library of Free Running Plans for you right here on my website!
+I have a whole library of running plans for you right here on my website!
 These training plans will work great for many runners, but they will not recognize your individual needs, running knowledge, life schedule, or that annoying twinge in your knee after a few miles of running.
 Your coach will have taken time to get to know you, your history with running, and your strengths and weaknesses.
 Furthermore, they will help you learn proper pacing for each type of workout; easy runs, long runs, tempo runs, and more.
 A customized running plan from a coach is the best way to know that everything is planned out correctly and adapts to your needs.